 Chapter 12 pertains to Computability Theory, which attempts to distinguish between problems that are computable and those that are not.
-Focusing on decision problems, this distinction is between languages that are decidable (recursive) vs. undecidable (not recursive).
+Focusing on decision problems, this distinction is between languages that are decidable (aka recursive) vs. undecidable (not recursive).
 The class of undecidable languages can be further partitioned into those that are "semi-decidable" (recursively enumerable (RE), but not recursive) and those that are not even RE.

 Complexity theory, on the other hand is concerned with the resource requirements of algorithms that decide languages.
 These resources are time and space (amount of memory).
 Linz focuses upon time complexity and says little about space complexity.

 Definition 14.1: A Turing machine decides a language L in time T(n) if, for every w ∈ Σ*, M halts in ≤ T(|w|) moves with its verdict (ACCEPT or REJECT).
-If M is nondeterministic, w ∈ L(M) iff there exists some sequence of moves that leads to an ACCEPT verdict.
+(Recall that if M is nondeterministic, w ∈ L(M) is deemed to be the case iff there is at least one sequence of moves that leads to an ACCEPT verdict, even if other sequences of moves lead to a REJECT verdict.)

-Definition 14.2: A language L is a member of DTIME(T(n)) if there exists a deterministic multi-tape Turing machine that decides L in time O(T(n)).
+A language L is a member of DTIME(T(n)) if there exists a

-A language L is a member of NTIME(T(n)) if there exists a nondeterministic multi-tape Turing machine that decides L in time O(T(n)).
+A language L is a member of NTIME(T(n)) if there exists a

 Of course, DTIME(T(n)) ⊆ NTIME(T(n)), because deterministic TM's are special cases of nondeterministic TMs.
 Also, if T1(n) ∈ O(T2(n)) (which is to say that, as n grows, T1(n) grows no more quickly than does T2(n)), we also have DTIME(T1(n)) ⊆ DTIME(T2(n)).